 An early start as you take to the blue waters of Lake Titicaca for a taste of life as it was pre-Conquest.
-Enjoy the ride (about 1 and a half to 2 hours) as your motorboat takes you to the serene Taquile Island, an island of 1km by 7kms that has been inhabited for over 10,000 years.
+Enjoy the ride (about one and a half to two hours) as your motorboat takes you to the serene Taquile Island, an island of 1 km by 7 km that has been inhabited for over 10,000 years.

 Today ancient agricultural terracing still curves around the contours of the island, as the largely self-sufficient locals grow potato, beans and quinoa.
 Most of the Taquilenos are weavers or knitters and their skilled handwork is renowned throughout the Andes.